sdiehl/zero-to-qed/docs/src/04_build_system.md

 ## Elan

-Elan is the Lean version manager.
+**Elan** is the Lean version manager.
 It downloads, installs, and switches between different versions of Lean.
 Most users install Elan first and then let it manage their Lean installation.
 On Unix systems, installation is a single command that downloads and runs the installer script.
 On Windows, a dedicated installer is available.

-Once installed, Elan reads a `lean-toolchain` file in your project directory to determine which Lean version to use.
+Once installed, Elan reads a **`lean-toolchain`** file in your project directory to determine which Lean version to use.
 This file typically contains a single line specifying the version, such as `leanprover/lean4:v4.3.0` or simply `leanprover/lean4:stable` for the latest stable release.
-When you enter a directory containing this file, Elan automatically activates the correct version.
+When you enter a directory containing this file, Elan automatically activates the correct **toolchain**.
 If that version is not installed, Elan downloads it transparently.

 This per-project versioning solves a common problem in software development.
 Different projects may require different Lean versions, and Elan lets them coexist without conflict.
 You can work on a project using Lean 4.2 in one terminal and a project using Lean 4.5 in another.
 The toolchain file checked into version control ensures all collaborators use the same Lean version.